mzupnik-a/datastream-sdk/docs/Azure-portal-deployment.md

 <p align="left"><a href="#top">Back to Top</a></p>

 The function app can be configured to fork the repo from a Github account.
 Before configuring ensure that the `host.json` and `cloud_modules_azure/function.json` file are updated accordingly and added to your branch in the repo.

-1. Fork the repo to your local, create a branch and publish it with the following changes.
-    - Add or Update `host.json` file with the following details in the root directory,

-        ```bash
-        cat << EOF > host.json
-        {
-            "version": "2.0",
-            "logging": {
-                "applicationInsights": {
-                    "samplingSettings": {
-                        "isEnabled": true,
-                        "excludedTypes": "Request"
-                    }
-                }
-            },
-            "extensionBundle": {
-                "id": "Microsoft.Azure.Functions.ExtensionBundle",
-                "version": "[2.*, 3.0.0)"
-            }
-        }
-        EOF
-        ```

-    - Add or Update `cloud_modules_azure/function.json` file with the following content,

-        - Ensure to replace the following variables with their respective values.
-            - `$dataStorageContainer`
-            - `$databaseName`
-            - `$cosmosContainerName`

-        ```bash
-        cat << EOF > cloud_modules_azure/function.json
-        {
-            "scriptFile": "__init__.py",
-            "entryPoint": "main",
-            "bindings": [
-                {
-                    "name": "myblob",
-                    "type": "blobTrigger",
-                    "direction": "in",
-                    "path": "$dataStorageContainer/{name}",
-                    "connection": "AzureDataStorageConnectionString"
-                },
-                {
-                    "type": "cosmosDB",
-                    "direction": "out",
-                    "name": "resultdoc",
-                    "databaseName": "$databaseName",
-                    "collectionName": "$cosmosContainerName",
-                    "createIfNotExists": "true",
-                    "connectionStringSetting": "AzureCosmosDBConnectionString"
-                }
-            ]
-        }
-        EOF
-        ```

-3. Navigate to Function App
+1. Navigate to Function App

     - Go to Deployment.
     - select 'Deployment Center'.